Joe Shuster: Later career

 In 1964, when Shuster was living on Long Island with his elderly mother, he was reported to be earning his living as a freelance cartoonist; he was also "trying to paint pop art—serious comic strips—and hope[d] eventually to promote a one-man show in some chic Manhattan gallery".
 At one point, his worsening eyesight prevented him from drawing, and he worked as a deliveryman in order to earn a living.
 Jerry Robinson claimed Shuster had delivered a package to the DC building, embarrassing the employees.
 He was summoned to the CEO, given one hundred dollars, and told to buy a new coat and find another job.

 In 1967, when the Superman copyright came up for renewal, Siegel launched a second lawsuit, which also proved unsuccessful.

 In 1975, Siegel launched a publicity campaign, in which Shuster participated, protesting DC Comics' treatment of him and Shuster.
 The Association of American Editorial Cartoonists' president, Jerry Robinson, was involved in the campaign along with comic-book artist Neal Adams.
 By 1976, Shuster was almost blind and living in a California nursing home.
 Due to a great deal of negative publicity over their handling of the affair, and the upcoming Superman movie, DC's parent company Warner Communications reinstated the byline dropped more than thirty years earlier and granted the pair a lifetime pension of $20,000 a year, later increased to $30,000, plus health benefits.
 The first issue with the restored credit was Superman #302 (Aug.
 1976).

 Although Shuster was now supported by a lifetime stipend from DC Comics, he fell into debt—close to $20,000 by the time of his death.
-After he died, DC Comics agreed to pay off his unpaid debts in exchange for an agreement from his heirs to not challenge ownership over Superman.
+After he died, DC Comics agreed to pay off his unpaid debts in exchange for an agreement from his heirs to not challenge ownership of Superman.